Alan Sainsbury, Baron Sainsbury

-Alan John Sainsbury, Baron Sainsbury (13 August 1902 – 21 October 1998), was a British business executive and a leading member of the supermarket Sainsbury family.
+Alan John Sainsbury, Baron Sainsbury (13 August 1902 – 21 October 1998), was a British business executive and a leading member of the Sainsbury retail dynasty.

 Early and private life

 Sainsbury was the son of Mabel Miriam (née Van den Bergh) and John Benjamin Sainsbury.
 His paternal grandparents, John James Sainsbury and Mary Ann Staples, established a grocer's at 173 Drury Lane in 1869 which became the British supermarket chain Sainsbury's.
-His mother was from a Dutch Jewish family, the daughter of Jacob Van den Bergh.
+His father was John Benjamin Sainsbury, while his mother, the daughter of Jacob Van den Bergh, was from a Dutch Jewish family.

 He and his first wife, Doreen, with whom he married in 1925 had three sons: